Writing in the Sciences

 And even though your course instructor may dissuade you from using I or we, do not shy away from placing other scientists in the subject position:

 Peto provided a detailed description of the logrank test in his 1977 article on the use of survival analysis in long-term randomized trials.

-Note that even the use of the first-person pronouns, "I" and "we," is becoming more acceptable in scientific discourse.
-Course instructors, TAs, and journal editors may all take different positions on this question.
+Note that even the use of the first-person pronouns, I and we, is becoming more acceptable in scientific discourse.
+Course instructors, teaching assistants, and journal editors may all take different positions on this question.
 The only way to be sure is to ask.
-When "I" or "we" is not allowed, the passive voice is sometimes unavoidable.
+When I or we is not allowed, the passive voice is sometimes unavoidable.